The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: Computational Results

 Next, we discuss the results on the set of reload instances.
 For both class 1 and 2 and for each value of $n, p$ and $c$ we consider 10 randomly generated instances.
-The averaged results for each combination of parameters can be found in Appendix~\ref{App:computations}, see Table~\ref{Tab:Reload_ext1} and \ref{Tab:Reload_ext2}.
+The averaged results for each combination of parameters can be found in Appendix~\ref{App:computations}, see Table~\ref{Tab:Reload_ext1}, \ref{Tab:Reload_ext2} { and \ref{Tab:Reload_ext3}}.
 In general, we see that the computation times increase with the number of nodes $n$ and the graph density $p$.
 On the other hand, if the number of colors $c$ increases, the instances become easier to solve as the number of (optimal) solutions will decrease.
-For the same reason, the instances from reload class 1 seem more difficult to solve than the instances from reload class 2.
 Table~\ref{Tab:reload_results} shows a summary of the results accumulated over the number of colors $c$.
 Accordingly, Figure~\ref{fig:reload_results} shows the spread of the computation times, where we also accumulate both reload classes.

 When comparing the different settings, we draw similar conclusions as before.
 Note that SCIP-SDP performs very poorly on the reload instances.
 The difference between KT and CG1 is not as significant as before, although CG1 is still favourable above KT on almost all instance types.
 The settings that involve the variables $\bold{X^{(2)}}$ in the root node, i.e., CG2 and SEC-CG, are outperformed by SEC-simple and SEC.
 Apparently, the increase in the number of variables does not contribute much to the pruning of the branching tree.
 In fact, the results in Appendix~\ref{App:computations} even suggest that the number of branching nodes sometimes becomes larger.
+The large spread in computation times for these settings, see Figure~\ref{fig:reload_results}, also suggests that $(ISDP_2)$ leads to a search process that is less robust and that this effect becomes more visible as the instances become larger.
 However, the $S$-CG cuts resulting from $(ISDP_2)$ do contribute to the pruning of the tree, as is suggested by the strong performance of SEC.
-The settings SEC and SEC-simple overall perform best, where SEC is doing better on reload class 1, while SEC-simple is doing slightly better on reload class 2.
-The setting SEC can solve almost all reload instances within 100 seconds, while the majority of the instances are solved within 1 second.
+The settings SEC and SEC-simple overall perform best.
+None of the two algorithms outperforms the other in terms of computation time, even when the problem size goes up, see the additional numerical results in Table~\ref{Tab:Reload_ext3} of Appendix~\ref{App:computations}.

 Finally, we consider the turn cost instances.
 From the class of bioinformatics and reload instances it is clear that the settings SEC-simple, SEC and SEC-CG generally perform best.
 Hence, we restrict the numerical results on the turn cost instances to these three settings.
 Table~\ref{Tab:tsplib_results} and \ref{Tab:grid_results} show the computation times and number of branching nodes for the TSPLIB and grid instances, respectively.